M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Experimental Setup

 \begin{enumerate} \item \textbf{Baseline (No Retrieval):} The VLM receives only the question $q$ and image $I$, without any external context.
 This serves as a simple baseline to quantify the model's performance without any retrieval assistance.

-\item \textbf{Ground-Truth Context:} The VLM is provided with the ground-truth context, representing an upper bound on performance.
+\item \textbf{Oracle Context:} The VLM is provided with the oracle context, representing an upper bound on performance.
 For \textsc{WorldCuisines}, this corresponds to the human-labeled food description from the knowledge base.
-For \textsc{CVQA}, we simulate this using a caption generated by \texttt{Qwen2.5-VL-72B-Instruct}.
-This setup evaluates how much performance improves when the model has access to highly reliable contextual information.
+For \textsc{CVQA}, since no ground-truth evidence passages are provided, we simulate oracle context using a caption generated by \texttt{Qwen2.5-VL-72B-Instruct}, conditioned on the image, question, and human-annotated ground-truth answer.
+This design ensures the caption is tightly grounded in verified information.
+To validate caption quality, four annotators evaluated 200 randomly sampled image-caption pairs on a 1-5 Likert scale for relevance to the corresponding question, with all samples receiving a score of 5 with full inter-annotator agreement.
+Further details are provided in the Supplementary Materials.

-\item \textbf{Text-Based RAG:} Retrieval is performed using textual queries derived from the input.
-This approach explores alternatives to multimodal retrieval by converting visual information into text~\citep{hong2025knowledge, zhao2023retrieving, lin2022retrieval}.
-Therefore, we consider two settings: \begin{itemize}[leftmargin=*] \item \textit{Oracle-Query RAG:} The VLM uses the ground-truth context as the query to retrieve passages.
-This provides a reliable textual query and serves as a strong reference point for text-based retrieval. \item \textit{Caption + Question RAG:} A caption is first generated from image $I$ and question $q$ using \texttt{Qwen2.5-VL-72B-Instruct}.
+\item \textbf{Text-Based RAG:} Retrieval is performed using textual queries derived from the input, using \texttt{E5}~\citep{wang2024multilingual} as the multilingual dense retrieval.
+This approach evaluates text-only retrieval by representing visual content through generated captions~\citep{hong2025knowledge, zhao2023retrieving, lin2022retrieval}.
+Therefore, we consider two settings: \begin{itemize}[leftmargin=*] \item \textit{Oracle-Query RAG:} The VLM uses the oracle context as the query to retrieve passages.
+This provides a reliable textual query and serves as a strong reference point for text-based retrieval. \item \textit{Caption-Query RAG:} A caption is first generated from image $I$ and question $q$ using \texttt{Qwen2.5-VL-72B-Instruct}.
 The VLM then combines the question $q$ and generated caption to retrieve passages, simulating scenario from multiple past works where the image is converted into text for retrieval~\citep{hong2025knowledge, lin2022retrieval}. \end{itemize}

 \item \textbf{Multimodal RAG:} The question $q$ and image $I$ are used jointly to retrieve passages, leveraging both textual and visual information holistically.
 We test two multimodal embedding models: \texttt{mmE5} (11B)~\citep{chen2025mme5} and \texttt{B3} (7B) from VLM2Vec~\citep{jiang2024vlm2vec}. \end{enumerate}